 Register student team members.

-Traditionally, Maryland MESA online teams have been comprised of 2-4 team members.
-However, given the uncertainty related to the effects COVID-19 will have on the ability for students to work together, we have relaxed the team size requirement.
-For the 2020-21 MESA season, teams comprised of 1-5 students will be eligible for entry.* Maryland MESA believes four team members is optimal, and therefore coaches are strongly encouraged to form teams of four students.
+Traditionally, Maryland MESA Online teams have comprised two to four team members.
+However, given the uncertainty related to the impact COVID-19 will have on the ability of students to work together, we have relaxed the team size requirement.
+For the 2020-21 MESA season, teams comprising one to five students will be eligible for entry.* Maryland MESA believes four team members is optimal, and therefore coaches are strongly encouraged to form teams of four students.

-*Due to requirements established by the MESA USA organization, teams competing in the NEDC must be comprised of 2-4 team members.
+*Because of requirements established by the MESA USA organization, teams competing in the National Engineering Design Competition must comprise two to four team members.

 Register adults working with your team.